The sole production employee since the post-fire rebuild in 1997, Grahame Sisson, has retired in 2010.

-The sole employee since 1997 has retired.
 The company has been deregistered.
 The Methven kayak factory is now a ‘retirement-hobby’ composite workshop.
 Forty two years ago we made the first Sisson Kayak – because the boss wanted one.
-The boss still makes a kayak or two – sometimes.
+The ‘boss’ still makes a kayak or two – sometimes.
+“After all these years I still enjoy the process”.
+Day one – sticky messy goo.
+Day two a beautiful gleaming artistic object leaps from the mould.

 There is a difference